How to pick the right Six Sigma consultant

 Start Tallyfying today

-What is a Six Sigma consultant?
+What does a Six Sigma consultant actually do

-How do I become a Lean Six Sigma consultant?
+How do I become a Lean Six Sigma consultant

-How much do Six Sigma consultants charge?
+How much do consultants typically charge

-What industries hire Six Sigma consultants?
+What industries use Six Sigma consultants

 About the Author